vmleon/install-proxy-server-cloud/README.md

-# Install Proxy Server in the Cloud
+# Install Squid Proxy Server in the Cloud

-Deploy with Terraform and Ansible a Proxy Server for ethical hacking.
+Deploy with Terraform and Ansible a [Squid Proxy](http://www.squid-cache.org/) Server for ethical hacking.

 ## Requirements